zhs007/natasha2/README.md

 Natasha include a lot of slots game algorithms, you can easily combine algorithms to get a new game, and you can easily add new algorithms.

-It will be used by millions of players.
+Natasha is a core engine of our slots game server v7.0, it will be used by millions of players.